wpank/polkagent/docs/groups.md

 ---

-## Parent/Child Coordination
+## Parent/child coordination model

-A parent agent (playing `MemberRole::Leader`) spawns child agents as `Worker` members and delegates tasks through an `ExecutionPlan`.
-Results are gathered back as `TaskResult` records and aggregated into an `ExecutionResult` and, eventually, a `GroupEvidence`.
+In the current library model, a parent agent (playing `MemberRole::Leader`) delegates tasks to `Worker` members through an `ExecutionPlan`.
+Synchronous executors gather `TaskResult` records into an `ExecutionResult` and, eventually, a `GroupEvidence`.
+The diagram describes this library model, not a composed durable runtime launch path.

 ```mermaid
 sequenceDiagram